demonstrations:making_slime

 • Use tonic water for slime that glows under black light.

-• Adjust the amount of contact lens solution to change the slime’s texture and stretchiness.
+• Adjust the amount of borax to change the slime’s texture and stretchiness.

 Safety Precautions